FerretDB/FerretDB/website/docs/Basic_operations/update.md

 ## Replace a document

-Besides updating a documenting, you can also replace it completely using the `replaceOne()` method.
+Besides updating a document, you can replace it completely using the `replaceOne()` method.

 ```sh
 db.league.replaceOne({lastname: "Bell"}, {firstname: "Albert", lastname: "Einstein", born: 1879, invention: "Quantum Theory", nobel:true})